Bernd Geels

 Information security analysts may specialize their expertise to meet various needs.
 Some common types of information security analysts include the following:

-The BLS indicates the following salary percentiles for information security analysts (BLS May 2022):
+The BLS indicates the following salary percentiles for information security analysts (BLS May 2024):

 A career as an information security analyst may appeal to those who have long had an interest in topics such as technology and the mechanisms behind how machines function.
 To become a successful information security analyst, individuals must hold substantial industry-specific expertise, be willing to remain consistently informed on the latest developments in their field, and possess the soft skills necessary to collaborate with others to achieve a joint mission effectively.

 In terms of soft skills, information security analysts should be effective communicators.
 Effective communication skills are vital as information security analysts often work with other IT professionals, management personnel and other parties to implement security measures and provide guidance on security best practices.
-Working with audiences outside their field of knowledge proves helpful if information security analysts can communicate in language such lay audiences will understand.
+Working with audiences outside their field of knowledge proves helpful if information security analysts can communicate in language that lay audiences will understand.

 Given the diversity of settings in which an information security analyst may work, there is no single training pathway that will provide all the skills and experience necessary for a person to work in this occupation.
 Nonetheless, a general sequence of steps should be completed to work as an information security analyst.
 These steps are noted below: